ybyzek/theniledev-examples/webapp/README.md

 Set the values in this `.env` file to match the values you want in your control plane.

-> For this Next.js example, make sure to define the parameters that start with prefix `NEXT_PUBLIC_` to match.

 ## Install Dependencies

 ```bash